Right Arrow

 • Integrating with smart PPE that includes embedded sensors for advanced monitoring.

-• Evolving from detection to predictive capabilities that anticipate safety risks.
+• Evolving from detection to insight-driven analysis that highlights safety risks.

 Operational Growth: